brodysmith1/dylan-ipsum-npm/README.md

 bob.paragraphs(1)   // ["I’m sailin’ away my ... across that lonesome ocean."]
 ```

-You can also override default lengths per function call:
+You can also override default lengths on a function call:
 ```
 bob.phrases(5, [10, 20])  // 5 phrases between 10–20 words
 bob.paragraphs(7, 120)    // 7 paragraphs of exactly 120 words